datawire/datawire-connect/README.md

 Datawire Connect is built on [Quark](https://github.com/datawire/quark), a language designed for expressing the contract between services.
 Similar to a traditional IDL, Quark lets you define your service's APIs and how data is serialized.
 In this sense, Quark is similar to technologies such as[gRPC](http://www.grpc.io).
 Quark further extends the notion of a traditional IDL and lets you express protocol behaviors as part of your service contract.
 For example, you can also define how clients of that service should behave if the service is running slowly by adding circuit breakers, retry semantics, or backpressure to improve performance.
 There's no practical limit to the sophistication of the behaviors you could add to your microservices.

 Datawire Connect also includes a native interface to service discovery.
 This interface enables microservices to dynamically discover and route data between each other.
-The Datawire Hub provides an implementation of the service discovery interface, but support for other service discovery mechanisms such as Zookeeper or Consul is supported in the design.
+Datawire Discovery provides an implementation of the service discovery interface, but support for other service discovery mechanisms such as Zookeeper or Consul is supported in the design.

 ![Datawire Connect](static-files/dw-connect.png)